thisisbalu/exception-decoded/_posts/java/2023-12-14-java-bindexception.md

 Let's begin!

----

-### Table of Contents

-1. Understanding the BindException
-2. Causes of BindException
-3. Effects of BindException
-4. Solutions to Handle BindException
-5. Conclusion

----

 ## 1. Understanding the BindException

 The *BindException* is a subclass of `SocketException` that arises when a network socket fails to bind to a specific address and port combination.
 This exception typically occurs while using the `ServerSocket` class or attempting to open a socket via the `ServerSocket.bind()` method.

 Behind the scenes, the *BindException* is thrown when you try to bind to an address/port that is already in use by another application or process on your machine.
 This collision results in the inability to start an additional socket on the specified address/port combination.

----

 ## 2. Causes of BindException